DatabaseGroup/tree-similarity/README.md

 ## Exceptions

-* We declare AND define all functions in the `.h` files.
+* We **declare AND define** all functions/classes in the `.h` files.
 This is due to the fact that template functions/classes are used in almost every `.h` file.

 ## Additions